Cxynthia/CS7280-SP22-Project2-XinyiChen/README.md

 ---

 Apache Cassandra stores data in tables, and uses CQL to query the data in table.
 The data model is based around and optimized for querying.

-#### Query-driven Modeling

-In Cassandra, data modeling is query-driven.
 The data access patterns and application queries determine the structure and organization of data which is then used to design the database tables.

 #### Partitions

 Apache Cassandra is a distributed system which stores data across a cluster of nodes.
 Therefore, a partition key is needed to distribute data evenly among the cluster.
-Making the number of partition read fr a query as low as possible is the key to reduce latency and overhead.
+Making the number of partition read for a query as low as possible is the key to reduce latency and overhead.
 Because different partitions could be located on different nodes so the coordinator need to send requests to every node.
 This would be more efficient though all the partitions involved in on query are on the same node.